Security from First Principles

 Security controls don’t exist in a vacuum.
 A firewall rule, an ACL, an access policy — each one is a response to a specific threat.
 If you’re deploying controls without first asking what you’re defending against and who might be attacking, you’re guessing.
-Threat identification turns that guesswork into a reasoned approach.
+Threat identification turns that guesswork into a reasoned approach — and it’s a required input for any formal risk assessment process.

 Mapping Data Flow